daniel-robotics4/WRO-SuperNova/README.md

 ![617BvnN0VJL _SL1500_](https://github.com/user-attachments/assets/b501ca45-12d2-46de-9c1c-de0f9dc0fb90)

-A servomotor is integrated into the system to control steering. the servo receives PWM signals from a dedicated Arduino Mega pin, allowing precise angular positioning between 0° and 180°. the servo’s position is controlled programmatically to perform smooth and accurate movements.
+A servomotor is integrated into the system to control steering. the servo receives PWM signals from a dedicated ESP32 pin, allowing precise angular positioning between 0° and 180°. the servo’s position is controlled programmatically to perform smooth and accurate movements.
 We chose this servo for its precise position control, ease of use with Arduino libraries, and widespread availability, offering better accuracy and reliability than cheaper or less-documented servos.

 **Module l298n motor driver:**